prompt-toolkit/python-prompt-toolkit/docs/pages/dialogs.rst

 Let's customize the example of the ``checkboxlist_dialog``.

 It uses 2 ``Button``, a ``CheckboxList`` and a ``Label``, packed inside a ``Dialog``.
-Threfore we can customize each of these elements separately, using for instance:
+Therefore we can customize each of these elements separately, using for instance:

 .. code:: python